hynek/svcs/docs/integrations/aiohttp.md

 *svcs*'s [AIOHTTP](https://docs.aiohttp.org/) integration stores the {class}`svcs.Registry` on the {class}`aiohttp.web.Application` object and the {class}`svcs.Container` on the {class}`aiohttp.web.Request` object.

+## Initialization

+You add support for *svcs* to your AIOHTTP app by calling {meth}`svcs.aiohttp.init_app` wherever you create your {class}`aiohttp.web.Application` object.

+## Service Acquisition

+You can get either the container using {func}`svcs.aiohttp.svcs_from` or pluck them directly from the request object using {func}`svcs.aiohttp.aget` that takes a {class}`aiohttp.web.Request` object as its first argument.

+## Cleanup

+Acquired services and pings get cleaned up automatically at the end of a request.

+If you register *on_registry_close* callbacks, you can use {func}`svcs.aiohttp.aclose_registry` to run them.
+{meth}`~svcs.aiohttp.init_app` will automatically add them to the app's {attr}`aiohttp.web.Application.on_cleanup` callbacks.
+Therefore, if you shut down your AIOHTTP applications cleanly, you don't have to think about registry cleanup either.

 ## API Reference